SinaRampe/SinaRampe/README.md

 - 👋 Hi, I’m @SinaRampe
-- 👀 I’m interested in Digital Health and Generative AI.
+- 👀 I’m interested in Digital Health, Generative AI, and currently focused on Autism and services to support individuals on the spectrum.
 - 🤗 I´d love to connect with pharmacists and other healthcare professionals, who are working in the area of Data Driven Healthcare.
 - 📫 How to reach me: https://www.linkedin.com/in/sina-rampe/